osuran/Terraform-Training/README.md

 example 4 - Data sources and user data
 example 5 - Creating VPC, subnets, internet gateway, EIP, route table, EC2, EBS volume and a key pair
 example 6 - Module development with EC2 module
-example 7 - Module development with IAM and EC2, and usge of conditions
+example 7 - Module development with IAM and EC2, and usage of conditions
 example 8 - Usage of loops